 I use MailerLite to send emails and to capture leads for all my websites.
-It’s affordable and email’s reputation is great too.
+It’s affordable and the email’s reputation is great too.

 Gumroad – (Free)

 Gumroad is a great platform to host your digital products.
-I use it host all the paid and free mini products that I create.
+I use it to host all the paid and free mini products that I create.